 I’ve been playing a lot with Numbers lately.
 I think Apple have really created something great here – whenever I use Excel I always spend hours trying to make the spreadsheet look good.
 Things like headings, graphics, borders etc. take ages to get right – resizing rows, merging cells, and so on.
 With numbers it is such a pleasure to make spreadsheets that actually look great with little effort.

 Anyway, I was interested in comparing functions in Excel to functions in Numbers.
 There are a lot more functions in Excel than Numbers, though most of the basics are in Numbers.
-I was thinking of writing a blog outlining the differences, but I got side tracked when I started looking at the Excel functions CODE and CHAR.
+I was thinking of writing a blog outlining the differences, but I got side tracked when I started looking at the Excel functions CODE

-Excel tells me that CODE:
+Excel tells me that CODE

 Returns a numeric code for the first character in a text string.
 The returned code corresponds to the character set used by your computer.